-A-13: A group health plan is a plan (including a self-insured plan) of, or contributed to by, an employer (including a self-employed person) or employee organization to provide health care (directly or otherwise) to the employees, former employees, the employer, others associated or formerly associated with the employer in a business relationship, or their families.
-For purposes of identifying whether a specific arrangement is a group health plan, taxpayers may rely upon a good faith application of a reasonable interpretation of the statutory provisions and applicable guidance, including §54.4980B-2, Q&A-1.

-Q-14: Does the aggregate reportable cost include both the portion of the cost paid by the employer and the portion of the cost paid by the employee?
+- A-13: A group health plan is a plan (including a self-insured plan) of, or contributed to by, an employer (including a self-employed person) or employee organization to provide health care (directly or otherwise) to the employees, former employees, the employer, others associated or formerly associated with the employer in a business relationship, or their families.
+Until further guidance is issued, for purposes of identifying whether a specific arrangement is a group health plan, taxpayers may rely upon a good faith application of a reasonable interpretation of the statutory provisions and applicable guidance, including §54.4980B-2, Q&A-1. - Q-14: Does the aggregate reportable cost include both the portion of the cost paid by the employer and the portion of the cost paid by the employee? - A-14: Yes.

-A-14: Yes.
 The aggregate reportable cost generally includes both the portion of the cost paid by the employer and the portion of the cost paid by the employee, regardless of whether the employee paid for that cost through pre-tax or after-tax contributions.
-However, see Q&A-19 regarding contributions to a health FSA.

-Q-15: Does the aggregate reportable cost include any portion of the cost of coverage under an employer-sponsored group health plan that is includible in the employee's gross income, for example, the cost of coverage for a person other than an employee, the employee's spouse, the employee's dependent, or the employee's child who will not have attained age 27 by the end of the taxable year?
+However, see Q&A-19 regarding contributions to a health FSA. - Q-15: Does the aggregate reportable cost include any portion of the cost of coverage under an employer-sponsored group health plan that is includible in the employee's gross income, for example, the cost of coverage for a person other than an employee, the spouse of the employee, a dependent of the employee, or a child of the employee (provided that child will not have attained age 27 by the end of the taxable year)? - A-15: Yes.

-A-15: Yes.
 The aggregate reportable cost includes the cost of coverage under the employer-sponsored group health plan of the employee and any person covered by the plan because of a relationship to the employee, including any portion of the cost that is includible in an employee's gross income.
 Thus, the aggregate reportable cost is not reduced by the amount of the cost of coverage included in the employee's gross income.
+For the treatment of coverage included in gross income under § 105(h), or payments or reimbursements of health insurance premiums for a 2% shareholder-employee of an S corporation who is required to include the premium payments in gross income, see Q&A-23.

 Example.
-An employee has family health coverage under an employersponsored group health plan for himself, his spouse and dependents, and an adult child age 28, with a cost of coverage of \$15,000.
+An employee has family health coverage under an employer-sponsored group health plan for himself, his spouse and dependents, and an adult child age 28, with a cost of coverage of \$15,000.
 The fair market value of the health coverage for the adult child age 28 is included in the income and wages of the employee.
 The aggregate reportable cost with respect to the family health coverage is \$15,000.